 And if you don't get your dream role on the first try?
 Don't panic.
 Pivot.
 Look for startups or local firms where you can build the same skills.
 You can use that experience to crush the next cycle.

-Securing a top-tier internship for Summer 2026 takes a mix of early action, smart tech, and genuine relationships.
-By starting now and leaning into these AI-enhanced strategies, you aren't just checking a box—you're launching your career.
+Securing a top-tier internship for Summer 2026 requires early action, smart technology, and genuine relationships.
+By starting now and using these AI-enhanced strategies, you are not just completing a task; you are building your career.